element36-io/hyperfridge-r0/docs/guest-hyperfridge.md

 The hash of the (zipped) Z53 documents needs to be validated with the data given in the ebicsRequest.
 "X002" refers to RSA signature key with a key length of 2048 bits, "E002" defines RSA algorithm for encryption using  ECB (Electronic Codebook) and PKCS#1 v1.5 padding ([Also see here](https://www.ibm.com/docs/en/b2b-integrator/5.2?topic=eckf-managing-certificates-keys-users)) or take a look at standardization page on [Ebics](https://www.ebics.org/en/home) and [ISO20022](https://www.iso20022.org/) or a better readable [national page](https://www.six-group.com/dam/download/banking-services/standardization/ebics/market-practice-guidelines-ebics3.0-v1.2-en.pdf).
 Remark: A typical question is "what is the difference between Ebics and ISO20022?"
 An analogy might be that EBICS is to ISO20022 what HTTP is to HTML; that is, EBICS serves as the communication protocol while ISO20022 defines the message format structure.

 We use zero-knowledge proofs (circuits) to check signatures so that we do not have to publish bank statements, because this would reveal identities of transactions in clear-text.
-This allows us to veryfiy the data and its claim (a certain balance in our case).
+This allows us to verify the data and its claim (a certain balance in our case).
 It is trustless to the extend that we use both secrets of the bank and the account owner to generate the proof (MPC - multi-party-computation).

 Now we can shift the trust from the bank account owner to the bank itself.
 But can we trust the keys of the bank?
 Here we would rely on the processes and the key ceremonies between a bank and its client and between a bank and its national bank.
 Hashes of banks are published - just google for *ebics hash*.
 Note that each bank uses [same keys for the communication with their clients and their respective national bank](https://www.bundesbank.de/resource/blob/868928/0d72f44f05be86cf78de84138a73d837/mL/verfahrensregeln-ebics-2021-data.pdf).
 Thus we only need to trust the top of the authorities, not individual banks.
 Thus the trust can be moved further up to the nation authorities who are auditing its nations' banks.

 But can we trust a nation or a government?
-The nations are monitored and measured by an independent international organisation called [FATF](https://www.fatf-gafi.org/en/home.html) who is responsible in setting worldwide standards on anti-money-laundering and evaluates the execution of these standards [regularly](https://www.fatf-gafi.org/en/publications/Mutualevaluations/Assessment-ratings.html) for each nation, which are usually [incorporated into local (e.g. Swiss) financial regulations](https://www.finma.ch/en/finma/international-activities/policy-and-regulation/fatf/).
+The nations are monitored and measured by an independent international organisation called [FATF](https://www.fatf-gafi.org/en/home.html) who is responsible for setting worldwide standards on anti-money-laundering and evaluates the execution of these standards [regularly](https://www.fatf-gafi.org/en/publications/Mutualevaluations/Assessment-ratings.html) for each nation, which are usually [incorporated into local (e.g. Swiss) financial regulations](https://www.finma.ch/en/finma/international-activities/policy-and-regulation/fatf/).
 A system like hyperfridge can easily exclude certificates from banks from high risk countries.

 To sum up: Even if you are not trusting the banking system or governments; technically hyperfridge is "as good as it can get" for integrating the traditional system on a zero-trust basis.
 We do not aim to improve the legacy banking systems but use protocols with a wide adoption.